Slow Cooker Beef Brisket French Dip Sandwiches #SundaySupper

 Remove the brisket from the crockpot and shred it.
 Butter both sides of the buns then place them under the broiler on low for 2 minutes or until browned and toasted.
 Pile the bottom half of the buns with the briskets and a few onions followed by 1-2 slices Swiss cheese.
 Place that half of the sandwich back under the broiler for another 2 minutes or until the cheese is melted.
 Top with the other half of the sandwich bun.
 Use the remaining broth from the crockpot as the "dip" for the sandwiches.
 Dunk and enjoy!

-**Note: Since I work during the day, I can't really set my crockpot to high, but if I didn't I would probably cook this on high for 4 hours then turn it down to low for another 2-4 hours.
+**Note: Since I work during the day, I can't really set my crockpot to high, but if I didn't I would probably cook this on high for 6 hours then turn it down to low for another 2-4 hours.
 It wasn't quite fall apart tender after 8 hours on low.
-I think it benefits from an hour or two of high cooking time.
+I think it benefits from the high cooking time.

 Recipe by Neighborfood at http://neighborfoodblog.com/2014/01/slow-cooker-beef-brisket-french-dip-sandwiches-sundaysupper.html